plottertools/vpype-gcode/README.md

 ```

 ## Coordinate System
 `Vpype-Gcode` uses the standard coordinate system of vpype which uses the SVG spec' system.
 The origin point is located in the upper-left hand corner.
 Positive y values are towards the bottom.
-If you wish to change the coordinate system you should use `invert_y` and `invert_x` equals `"True"` in your profile.
+If you wish to change the coordinate system you should use `invert_y` and `invert_x` equals `true` in your profile.
 This will mirror the work horizontally or vertically within the same euclidean space.
 For example the native Coordinate system of gcode is origin point in the bottom left.
 This requires that for gcode profiles be marked as `invert_y`.

 ```toml
 [gwrite.gcode]